 If you are to new yarn/fiber crafts, you may be wondering if crochet and knitting needles are the same thing.
 Are they interchangeable?
 Can I learn both crafts without buying double supplies?
 In this post, I will answer those questions!

 So, now we know that crochet and knitting needles are different in general shape, but what else makes them different?
 How can you use them each?
 Do the materials they are made of vary?
-Keep reading to get more detail!
+Keep reading to get more details!

 The Differences Between Crochet Hooks and Knitting Needles

-They are both sometimes called needles, but typically the tool used in crocheting is called a hook.
+They are both sometimes called needles, but typically, the tool used in crocheting is called a hook.
 This is because it has a head end with a hook shape to catch the yarn.
 Knitting needles are long and pointy (usually).